Oatly IPO: Will This Plant-Based Company Offer Stock in 2021?

 While Oatly’s headquarters are in Malmö, the company’s Production & Development Center is located in Landskrona.
 The company also recently built a $15 million plant in New Jersey.
 It produces 750,000 gallons daily of the company’s main ingredient: oat base.
 Oatly also intends to build more factories in Asia, Europe and the U.S. to expand its global presence.
 A funding round in June raised $200 million.
 This gave Oatly a valuation of $2 billion.
 And the company has some big-name investors backing it up, such as Blackstone Group (NYSE: BX) and celebrities Oprah and Natalie Portman.

-Although the company hasn’t filed for an Oatly IPO, it has made it clear it’s heading in that direction.
+The company announced an Oatly IPO is filed with the SEC.
 And that could make Oatly stock the next Beyond Meat.
 So let’s take a closer look at what Oatly has to offer its consumers.

 Oatly Products: The Future of Dairy?